OliverP255/formal-gdt/README.md

 # formal-gdt

+A Lean 4 + Mathlib formalisation of the definitions in **ASME Y14.5.1**.

+Every definition is stated against an exact quote taken from the standard (see [`Y14.5.1-definitions.md`](Y14.5.1-definitions.md)), then proved to have the same properties as claimed in the standard.

+Sections of Y14.5.1 covered: `<FILL THIS IN §§>`.
+The project is sorry-free.

 ## Background

 GD&T has been used by engineers and manufacturers for over 85 years.
 It's a precise, standardized symbolic language for communicating how much a manufactured part is allowed to vary from its original, intended design.